 Used well, the door drop is a very powerful piece of advertising.
 Its key strengths are:

-- You have space to educate and persuade your customers using detail.
-And, of course, you can include samples, steer to store, and ask their opinions too, all cost-effectively;
+- You have space to educate and persuade your customers with details of your offer.

 - You can collect data for use in future activity.
 Include a short questionnaire or prize draw to gather names, addresses and other intelligence on your new customers.